IvanKare-AQ/ERP_DB_Editor/App_Requirements.md

   - Placeholder options ("Select Category...", etc.) only appear when a level has no available values
 - "Update All Fields" button saves all field modifications (ERP Name, Manufacturer, Remark)
 - "Reassign Item" button moves items to new Category/Subcategory/Sub-subcategory combinations
+- "Delete Selected Item" removes ERP entries from the in-memory dataset and must immediately mark data as dirty so the Save button becomes active
 - All user modifications tracked in memory until saved; column names must match the JSON schema when persisting to `data/component_database.json`
 - Reset actions must repopulate fields and status messages from the original JSON values (e.g., ERP Name resets use the stored `full_name`)